You Got Arrested for Las Vegas DUI. Now What?

 can all create a problem called “residual mouth alcohol” This contaminates the breath sample, leading to erroneously high readings.

-If you suspect you have any of these conditions, discuss it with your Las Vegas DUI defense attorney.
-We will recommend a complete dental evaluation.
+If you suspect you have any of these conditions, we recommend a complete dental evaluation.

 - paint removers,